smarticoai/public-api/docs/api/interfaces/TUICustomSection.md

 • `Optional` **menu\_img**: `string`

-The image of the custom section
+The image of the custom section, 64x64px

 ___